 Because the film flashes backward and forward in time, Howle plays multiple versions of Edward: the new bashful graduate, the boy falling in love, the engaged man, the newly married man, the middle aged man, and finally the elderly gentleman.
 Howle’s impressive physical transformation across all these years shows Edward’s evolution and adaptation to the society he lives in.

-After the film’s premiere at the Toronto International Film Festival, I sat down with Howle to discuss how he prepared to embody Edward throughout the years — creating his voice, movement, and character.
+After the film’s premiere at the Toronto International Film Festival, I sat down with Billy Howle for an interview to discuss how he prepared to embody Edward throughout the years — creating his voice, movement, and character.

 Seventh Row (7R): How did you approach creating your character, Edward, and his physicality?

-Billy Howle (BH): On this one, I knew I had a fair challenge in the physical nature of the piece.
+Billy Howle: On this one, I knew I had a fair challenge in the physical nature of the piece.
 The background of the piece and the time period itself is very, very specific regarding mannerism, physical behaviour.
 Particularly in public, how people interacted with one another was very different.

 Also, how they held themselves, and then how that developed for a person who’s in their 20s in 1962, and how that changed, throughout the ‘60s and into the 70s.
 In 1975, being in your mid-30s is very different from being a young man at that point because you’re already fairly developed.